 Submissions in relation to new applications or additional information in relation to existing applications should be via eplanning.scot

-The Coronavirus Scotland Act 2020 makes provision for the extension of the duration of some planning permissions and planning permission in principles as described in a letter from the Chief Planner.
-In general terms it means that any permission expiring between 7 April 2020 and 7 October 2020 can be implemented, or an application for approval of specified matters submitted until 7 April 2021.
-If you require clarification on this matter please contact email@example.com quoting the reference number of the relevant permission.
+Legislation and regulations have made provision for the extension of the duration of some planning permissions, planning permission in principle and other consents granted under the planning acts.
+In general terms it means that any permission or consent expiring between 7 April 2020 and 30 September 2022 can be implemented, or an application for approval of specified matters submitted until 31 March 2023.
+If you require clarification on this matter please contact firstname.lastname@example.org quoting the reference number of the relevant permission.

 The following guidance in relation to extensions to the duration of a building warrant was issued by the Building Standards Division of the Scottish Government:

-Submissions in relation to Building Warrants and Completion Certificates should be via the E-BS portal which can be accessed by clicking on ebuildingstandards.scot
+Submissions in relation to Building Warrants and Completion Certificates should be via the E-BS portal at ebuildingstandards.scot